funglkf/docs-mix/docs/develop/git/auto_deploy_after_git_push.md

 ---
 title: Auto deploy after git push
-description: Auto deploy after git push
-created: 2022-02-01
+date: 2022-01-01
+hide:
+    - tags
 tags:
-  - 'Git'
+    - git
 ---

+# Auto deploy after git push using post-receive file

-## How to
+## Configuration

 To enable the ```post-receive``` hook script, put a file in the hooks subdirectory of your .git directory that is same named (without any extension) and make it executable: